 A stair climber can give you a great indoor workout

 A stair climber, otherwise known as a stair stepper, is an exercise machine that simulates the motions used when climbing stairs.
 The main purpose of these machines is to provide a cardiovascular workout as well as to help you tone and strengthen your lower body.
 Most stair steppers offer multiple levels of resistance and varying rates of speed, enabling users at any fitness level to get a quality workout.
 A few stepper models exercise the arms and upper body as well.
-There are two basic types of stair steppers -- your basic stepper and hybrids.
+There are two basic types of stair steppers -- basic steppers and hybrids.

 Basic stair steppers are small, often portable, and highly affordable.
 They can be little more than a pair of sturdy pedals on a frame.
 Other models may have bands to work your arms at the same time, a stationary bar to help keep your balance, or a movable handlebar for an upper body workout.
 Upgraded steppers will have features such as step tracking, speed, heart monitors or workout tracking.
 Reviewers say that, although they look basic, they can give you an excellent workout.
 They can also be easily stored in a relatively small space.
 Some are great for travel and can provide a portable workout.

-Among the array of basic steppers on the market, the Stamina SpaceMate Folding Stepper (Est. $100) earns the greatest number of positive comments and good ratings, making it our Best Reviewed model.
+The Stamina SpaceMate Folding Stepper (Est. $100) is another basic, but well-regarded stair climber that hits all the right notes for your home gym.
 It offers adjustable resistance, so you can vary the level of your workout, and features two hydraulic cylinders for smooth stepping.
 There's a battery-operated monitor that tracks number of steps per minute, number of steps per workout, time, and calories burned -- plus slide-resistant pedals and foam-covered handlebars, for a more stable and comfortable experience.
-It has a heavy-duty steel frame that carries a one-year warranty, and there's a 90-day warranty on parts.
+It has a heavy-duty steel frame that carries a one-year warranty, and there's a 90-day warranty on other parts.
 It also folds easily, with the removal of a pin, so you can store it in slim places.
 Like the Sunny Stepper, the SpaceMate's maximum capacity is 250 pounds.